 The Pinopolis Lock at Santee Cooper's Jefferies Hydroelectric Station was the highest single-lift lock in the world at the time of its construction.

-Beginning in November, the lock will be operated from 6:30 a.m. (or 30 minutes after dawn, whichever is later) to 5 p.m. (or 30 minutes before dusk, whichever is earlier) for the fall and winter boating seasons.
+Beginning in November, the lock has traditionally operated from 8 a.m. to 5 p.m. (or 30 minutes before sunset, whichever is earlier) for the fall and winter boating seasons.
 Digital signage at the lock will display the current operating status.

 The lock does not operate during thunderstorms or rough-water conditions.
 Occasionally, it is necessary to take the lock out of service for periodic maintenance or repair.
-You are encouraged to call in advance.
-The telephone number is 843-899-LOCK (5625).
+You are encouraged to call in advance at 843-899-LOCK (5625).

 Step 1: Push the button, and request a lock operator when someone answers.
 Please allow 15 minutes for the operator to arrive.